marinasundstrom/marinasundstrom/README.md

 ### Other compiler and parser projects

 * [ExpressionEvaluator](https://github.com/marinasundstrom/ExpressionEvaluator) (2016) - Expression parser, evaluator, and compiler.
 Using the operator-precendence parser algorithm and Reflection.Emit for code generation.
+* [Compiler projects](https://github.com/marinasundstrom/compiler-projects) (2023) - A couple of compiler projects for prototyping using a modern compiler architecture.

 ### Experiments